 - How to prepare for a well woman exam

 - Make sure that is has been one year since your last well woman exam.
-If it has not and you need more birth control please make an appointment with the women's clinic nurse.
+If it has not and you need more birth control please make an appointment with the women's health nurse.

 - Schedule the appointment when you are not menstruating (not during you menstrual period) and have not had anything in your vagina for at least 2 days (this includes any vaginal medication, douching and sex.
 It does NOT include your NuvaRing, please leave it in place.